sjp/Schematic/README.md

 The aim of this project is to create an easier way to declare and manage schemas of medium-level complexity.
 An additional constraint is that schemas should be largely transferable between different SQL implementations.

-## Goals
+## Features

 * Easy querying of database schema in a vendor-independent manner.
-Vendor-specific information should also be available (e.g. `PRAGMA` for SQLite).
+Vendor-specific information may also be available (e.g. `PRAGMA` for SQLite).
-* Simple and strongly-typed declarations of schema in C\#.
-* Automatic schema updates to match schema defined in C\#.
-* Customisable schema i.e. have schema declared in C\# but overridden (at least partially) in JSON, XML, etc.
 * Given a declared schema, generate code/classes that can be used in Entity Framework, Dapper, ServiceStack.OrmLite, etc.
-* Vendor agnostic migrations, ensuring that we can easily switch between vendors without changing declarations.
-Note, this does not mean ignoring vendor-specific behaviour, only that such behaviour may not be migratable.
-* Manual/explicit database migrations (e.g. create table, object renames, etc).
-Can occur before or after automatic migrations.

-## Non-goals (at the moment)

-* User administration/management.
-Access and permissions are not in scope.
-* Advanced database features such as partitioning, file storage, advanced index configuration.
+* Detects potential schema issues.
+For example, missing indexes or foreign key constraints.
+* Generates a schema report that includes details on tables, views, columns, indexes, etc. Also includes relationship diagrams.

 ## Currently supported databases